Earnslaw Burn Track

 Earnslaw Station Signage at the start of the track – January 2025 (Photo: Samsu Kim)

-I started walking at 8 am, crossed the gate at the car park and headed across to the trees.
+I started walking at 8 am, crossing the gate at the car park and heading across to the trees.
 There was a large marker and a marker in the distance.
 (Don’t head down to the left – towards the river).
 The track began with a 100m climb through the beech forest, easing into a gentler 200m climb over time.
 There was a short section through grass and ferns early on, so be prepared for wet feet if it’s a dewy morning.

 Right turn for Earnslaw Burn Track car park